MuskaanJ25/Trapped-In-Neural-Nets/Week 1/README.md

 * Data Distribution
 * Numpy

 To make sure that you understand things well, we have given a brief description of the topics followed by links ranging from beginner's to advanced material.
 It is okay if you don't understand everything in the first go.
 The topics covered lay the foundations of Machine Learning, so take your time to understand things well.
-Also, it is not so important to get into everything rigorously, you can do that as per your needs later in the course, but do read the things and get an overall notion.
+Also, it is not so important to get into everything rigorously, you can do that as you need it later in the course, but please read the things and get an overall thought.

 ## Basic Python Tutorials
 Before beginning with the course, you should have very little but some experience of coding in Python.
-This should include the different data types and data structures in python, basic syntax for different types of loops, defining functions, reading from and writing to files, etc. For basic Python Tutorials refer to the links below -
+This should include the different data types and data structures in Python, the basic syntax for different types of loops, defining functions, reading from and writing to files, etc. For basic Python Tutorials refer to the links below -

 * **[Playlist #1](https://www.youtube.com/playlist?list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm)**.
 * **[Playlist #2](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_)**.

-For the purpose of this course you need to watch till Tutorial #15 (for the first link) or till Tutorial #24 (for the second link), but we strongly recommend that you go through all the tutorials, as it will help you figure things out much faster later on when you try out new stuff.
+For this course, you need to watch till Tutorial #15 (for the first link) or till Tutorial #24 (for the second link), but we strongly recommend that you go through all the tutorials, as it will help you figure things out much faster later on when you try out new stuff.

 Once you are clear with elementary Python, you should have a basic idea about what are Jupyter Notebooks and how to run code in them.
 For an introduction to Jupyter Notebooks, refer **[here](https://realpython.com/jupyter-notebook-introduction/)**